 Here’s how to start adding in more variety to your day by applying the principle of gentle nutrition:

 1. Spend 10-minutes meal planning.
 Every weekend, I look ahead to the coming week and make note of what meals are covered already (such as lunch meetings or dinners out with friends), then write down how many breakfasts, lunches and dinners I’ll be responsible for making.
 I then make a list of the different recipes or go-to meals I’ll plan on preparing throughout the week.
-With the goal of adding in more fruit, I’ve been picking recipes that include whole fruit or 100% fruit juice so that I get the added vitamins, minerals and fiber.
+With the goal of adding in more variety, I’ve been picking recipes that include at least two food groups so that I get more vitamins, minerals and fiber.

 2. Carve out time to grocery shop.
 Once I’ve got my list of recipes, I compare the ingredients to what I currently have in my kitchen and then write a grocery list to fill in the gaps.
 I love going to the grocery store, but if it’s not your favorite thing to do – or if you can’t find the time – consider ordering groceries online for home delivery.

 3. Figure out what can be made ahead of time.
 During a busy work week, the amount of time I have to cook is pretty minimal, which is why I love make-ahead meals.
 Look for recipes that can be made beforehand, whether that’s the night before or several days before.
 Double or triple the recipe and save the leftovers for other meals, or freeze to have later on.

 Some recipes that have been inspiring my fruit-forward breakfasts lately:

 - Orange Homemade Granola – this homemade granola combines oats, nuts, seeds, dried fruit, and the taste of 100% orange juice.
 It pairs well with milk, yogurt, or on top of a smoothie bowl.
 Make a single or double batch, then store for up to a week.